uselagoon/lagoon/cli/README.md

 Options:
-  --help           Show help                                           [boolean] --overwrite      Overwrite the configuration file if it exists       [boolean] --sitegroup, -s  Name of sitegroup to configure                       [string]
+  --help           Show help                                           [boolean] --overwrite      Overwrite the configuration file if it exists       [boolean] --project, -s    Name of project to configure                       [string]

 Examples:
   io init                           Create a config file at ./.lagoon.yml.
-                                    This will confirm with the user whether to overwrite the config if it already exists and also prompt for a sitegroup name to add to the config.
+                                    This will confirm with the user whether to overwrite the config if it already exists and also prompt for a project name to add to the config.

   io init --overwrite               Overwrite existing config file (do not